oopsmonk/cmake_entangled_libs/README.md

 make -j8
 ```

-For building your application you just need to change the source in `add_executable`.
+For build your application you just need to change the source in `add_executable`.

 ```cmake
 add_executable(${PROJECT_NAME} test_cclient.c)